growth mindset

 Volunteer Supervision & the Growth Mindset

-Here at VolunteerPro, we see fixed mindsets appear in both nonprofit employees and volunteers as they are presented with an organization’s ability to embrace the opportunity for change.
+At VolunteerPro, we see fixed mindsets in both nonprofit employees and volunteers as they are presented with an organization’s ability to embrace change.

 A growth mindset views intelligence, abilities, and talents as learnable and capable of improvement through effort.
 So, when staff do not embrace change, they may still be stuck in a fixed mindset.